pietrobolcato/azure-minimal-custom-deployment/README.md

 # Train and export the model for deployment

-Follow the instructions in the `dev` folder
+Follow the instructions inside the `dev` folder

 # Deployment